 Empowering the EOSC community through Switzerland’s direct democracy: Interview with Annika Glauner and Thomas Schulthess

-This interview is part of a series coordinated by the EOSC Focus project.
+The interview was conducted by Miguel Rey Mazón (TU Graz) and Isabel Caetano (EOSC Association) and is part of a series coordinated by the EOSC Focus project.
 The interviews aim to highlight the role of the EOSC Association’s Mandated Organisations.
 By bringing their activities and insights to the forefront, the EOSC Focus interviews will help to reinforce the connections between each country’s Mandated Organisation and its EOSC Association Member and Observer organisations, as well as to make visible the work going into the implementation of EOSC at the national and institutional levels.

 Could you define the role of ETH Zurich in the EOSC Association?